TabChazelle/MeowMeter/README.md

 -- About --

 MeowMeter is a simple web application created as part of a 24-hour app conception and development challenge.
 The challenge aimed to enhance our skills by pushing us to design and build a functional app within a limited timeframe.
 Our team was presented with a random theme for the project, in this case "kitten rating."
-The app was made  by  @KTassieand myself (@TabChazelle)
+The app was made  by  @KTassie and myself (@TabChazelle)

 -- Purpose --